veryl-lang/veryl/book/src/01_introduction.md

 ![Veryl](https://github.com/dalance/veryl/raw/master/support/logo/veryl_wide.png)

-Veryl is a modern hardware description language.

-## Concepts

-Veryl is designed as a "SystemVerilog Alternative".
+Veryl is a modern hardware description language which is designed as a "SystemVerilog Alternative".
 There are some design concepts.

-### Symplified Syntax
+## Symplified Syntax

 Veryl has symplified syntax based on SystemVerilog / Rust.
 "Symplified" has two meanings.
 One is for parser, and another is for human.